dregerm/world_in_distress/README.md

 # world_in_distress
-Check out the blog post below! https://medium.com/@jdregerm/a-world-in-destress-49078641ec6
+Check out the blog post!
+https://medium.com/@jdregerm/a-world-in-destress-49078641ec6

 3/25/2021 - have created new graphs showing p_values along with correlation_values